evisp/HandsOnHolberton/README.md

 - [Linux Basics](LinuxFundamentals/): Learn fundamental Linux commands and directory structure through hands-on tasks.
 - [Text Editors](TextEditors/): Explore the use of `Vi` and `Emacs`, including basic commands and functionalities.
 - [Git](Git/): Understand version control with `Git`, including repository management and common workflows.
+- [C Programming](CProgramming/): Start with C programming basics, then move on to pointers, and later explore advanced topics like function pointers and data structures.